Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 But how do you separate the hype from the haters?

-I’ve owned the Mi Box S for a while, and in this article, I’m going to take a look at whether it’s still a good option for a budget Android TV streaming device in 2023.
+I’ve owned the Mi Box S for a while, and in this article, I will look at whether it’s still a good option for a budget Android TV streaming device in 2023.

 We’ll go over the specs and what it’s like to use it, of course.
-But we’re also going to look at how it compares to some of its competition.
+But we will also examine how it compares to some of its competition.

 The results might even surprise you.